Radiation Safety Fees and Regulations Review 2021

 Changes to compliance monitoring categories from 28 June 2023

-Routine compliance monitoring will continue to be scheduled on behalf of the Director for Radiation Safety and conducted by enforcement officers using on-site visits in most cases.
+Routine compliance monitoring will continue to be scheduled by the Director for Radiation Safety and conducted by enforcement officers using routine compliance monitoring visits (on-site inspections) in most cases.

-For existing source licence holders, your new routine compliance monitoring schedule will be indicated to you when your source licence is renewed.
+For existing source licence holders, your new compliance monitoring category code will be indicated to you when your source licence is next renewed.
 Up until your source licence is renewed, the inspection period that applied when your source licence was granted (or last renewed) will remain in force.

-In the majority of situations, routine compliance monitoring will be scheduled at a level that is similar to the inspection periods that have been in place since 2016.
+In most situations, routine compliance monitoring will be scheduled at a level that is identical to the inspection periods that have been in place since 2016.

 There will be lower levels of routine compliance monitoring scheduled for locations or places that are authorised to manage and control: